A Survey on Speech Deepfake Detection: Partially Deepfake detection

 \textbf{Multi-task} In addition to the frame-level labels, utterance-level labels are also considered during the training process, as multi-task learning.
 Zhang et al. \cite{zhang2021multitask} first implement multi-task learning frameworks to construct a binary-branch structure, where frame-level and utterance-level tasks have individual classifiers and loss functions after the jointly embedding encoder.
-Li et al. \cite{li2023multitask} also utilize a fused loss function with a sum of frame-level and clip-level CE loss, where the utterance-level label is calculated by the weighted average on the frame-level labels.
-Instead of employing a fused loss function for both frame-level and utterance-level detection, \cite{li2023partiallocation} integrates two back-end models, ASSIST and wav2vec 2.0.
-This decision is based on the authors’ observation that ASSIST tends to misidentify spoofed segments, while wav2vec 2.0 exhibits a bias towards the real class.
+Li et al. \cite{li2023partiallocation} integrate two back-end models, ASSIST and wav2vec 2.0.
+This decision is based on the authors’ observation that ASSIST tends to misidentify Deepfake segments, while wav2vec 2.0 exhibits a bias towards the real class.
 Therefore, the proposed model combines the detection results from AASIST at the utterance level and wav2vec 2.0 at the frame level.

-\textbf{Boundary detection} The method of boundary detection aims to identify the transition boundaries between genuine and spoofed segments.
-Wu et al. \cite{wu2022partiallyspan} add one FC layer as the question-answer (QA) layer to assess each frame's potential as the start or end position of the fake clips.
+\textbf{Boundary detection} The method of boundary detection aims to identify the transition boundaries between genuine and Deepfake segments.
+Wu et al. \cite{wu2022partiallyspan} add one FC layer as the question-answer (QA) layer to assess each frame's potential as the start or end position of fake clips.
 Softmax is applied as a QA loss function, and the QA loss and CE loss are summed up for training.
-The model proposed by \cite{wu2022partiallyspan} achieved second place in the PF track of the ADD 2022 Challenge.

-Utilizing boundary detection can address post-processing needs in frame-level score-based algorithms.
+This model achieves second place in the PF track of the ADD 2022 Challenge.
+Utilizing boundary detection can also address post-processing needs in frame-level score-based algorithms.
 Cai et al. \cite{cai2023location} train two systems with identical architecture for the task of boundary detection and frame-level detection respectively.
 The scores from the boundary detection system are utilized as a reference to determine the outline frame labels.
 The proposed model achieves the first rank in the PF track of ADD 2023.